sage-code/maj/README.md

 **Purpose ...**

-Maj is designed for artificial rezoning but has also other uses:
+Maj is designed primarly for artificial rezoning but it has secondary use-cases:

 1. Maj is for study other languages;
 2. Maj is for making friends;